motopress/getwid/readme.txt

 Getwid is a **collection of 34+ comprehensive Gutenberg blocks** that greatly extends the library of existing core blocks and **35+ unique pre-made block templates** for the Block Editor.

-It’s brought to you by MotoPress – a trusted WordPress developer with more than six years of experience in creating WordPress tools for content building.
+Itï¿½s brought to you by MotoPress ï¿½ a trusted WordPress developer with more than six years of experience in creating WordPress tools for content building.

 Our collection of extra WordPress blocks for Gutenberg ships with a broad blocks bundle for the needs of business websites, startups, creative projects and a diversity of other niches.
 It enables you to create efficient landing pages, showcase vibrant services pages, build eye-catching portfolios, and make your overall transition to Gutenberg less stressful!

 Need a cookie-cutter way to build rows, sections and entire pages in the WordPress Block Editor?
-With the Getwid pre-designed Gutenberg blocks templates, you’ll be able to play with multiple possible layouts for any purpose, fonts and styles automatically adjusted to your active WordPress theme!
+With the Getwid pre-designed Gutenberg blocks templates, youï¿½ll be able to play with multiple possible layouts for any purpose, fonts and styles automatically adjusted to your active WordPress theme!
 For example:
 * Website hero and sub-hero section templates
 * About us and Contact us templates
 * Image gallery templates